Dior Fall/Winter 2026 Look1

 Dior Fall/Winter 2026 Look 2

-The runway, suspended over a reflective pool in the Jardin des Tuileries, transformed the show into something closer to an exhibition than a seasonal presentation.
-Green architectural frames encircled the space; lotus blooms floated across the surface; light fractured and reassembled itself beneath each step.
+The runway, suspended over a reflective pool in the Jardin des Tuileries, turned the show into something closer to an exhibition than a seasonal presentation.
+Green architectural frames encircled the space.
+Lotus blooms floated across the surface.
+Light fractured and reassembled itself beneath each step.

 Dior Fall/Winter 2026 Runway